Andres-pixel35/Andres-pixel35/README.md

 Currently working on: Colombia in Statistics, a project where I'm aiming to bring together several statistics from Colombia and show all them in a simple and interactive dashboard.

-If you want to contact me, please do it through my email (riosandres294@gmail.com)
+If you want to contact me, please do it through my email: riosandres294@gmail.com

 ## Tools & skills